 - Project work is an essential component of an Honours degree programme and one that most students enjoy.
-Small projects and group work exercises feature throughout the programme. - One third of your final year is spent on an individual research project.
-This will contribute over 20% to your total Honours mark. - Project work encourages students to show initiative in their individual work under supervision, using appropriate analytical techniques to generate and interpret new data. - Laboratory based projects are encouraged but library based research projects may also be undertaken.
+Small projects and group work exercises feature throughout the programme. - Your final year includes an individual research project, which can be one module or two modules long. - Project work encourages students to show initiative in their individual work under supervision in a laboratory, using appropriate techniques to generate and interpret new data. - Most projects continue developing lines of research within the School in areas such as proteomics, genomics, glycoproteins, biochemical toxicology, chemotherapy, medicinal plant extracts.
+Library based research projects may also be undertaken.